imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 The content of these items is defined by the [task element](../modelling/process.html#Workflow_Properties) in your workflow model.

 The following list of items are so called 'index-items'.
-THese items are indexed by the _LuceneService_ without using an analyser.
+THese items are indexed by the _LuceneService_ without using an analyzer.

 	$modelversion, $taskid, $workitemid, $uniqueidref, type, $writeaccess, $modified,$created, $creator,
 	$editor, $lasteditor, $workflowgroup, $workflowstatus, txtname, owner, txtworkitemref, $uniqueidsource,